 Ben specialises in environment, energy, and sustainability issues and works at the intersection between finance, public policy, and academe, having held senior roles in each domain.
-Ben has authored and edited a substantial number of publications related to sustainability and is an experienced media commentator and public speaker.
+He has authored and edited a substantial number of publications related to sustainability and is an experienced media commentator and public speaker.
 His expertise and expert evidence have been recognised in high profile legal cases, including in the Federal Court of Australia and the High Court of England and Wales.
-He is a regular peer reviewer and has a number of trustee, board, and advisory panel appointments, including with the Green Alliance, The Prince of Wales’ Accounting for Sustainability Project, the UK Department for International Trade’s Export Guarantees Advisory Council, and Climate Impact X’s International Advisory Council.
-He also an advisor to the Secretariat of the One Planet Sovereign Wealth Fund Initiative and a Senior Fellow at Policy Exchange.
+He is a regular peer reviewer and has a number of trustee, board, and advisory panel appointments, including serving on the UK Climate Change Committee’s Adaptation Committee, DBS Bank’s Board Sustainability Committee, UK Export Finance’s Export Guarantees Advisory Council, and as a Trustee of the Royal Society for the Protection of Birds (RSPB).

-He has conceived and initiated a number of initiatives related to sustainable finance.
+He has conceived and initiated a series of successful organisations, initiatives, and programmes related to sustainable finance.
 Ben founded and served for six years as the inaugural Co-Chair of the Global Research Alliance for Sustainable Finance and Investment (GRASFI), an alliance of global research universities promoting rigorous and impactful academic research on sustainable finance.
 He is Chair of the Judging Panel for the annual Insight Investment – University of Oxford Prize for Greening Finance, endowed in perpetuity to celebrate, showcase, and financially reward world-leading research and public service to green the global financial system.
 He established and leads the Sustainable Finance Theme at The Alan Turing Institute and initiated the Spatial Finance Initiative, which aims to mainstream geospatial capabilities enabled by space technology and data science into financial decision-making globally.
 He co-founded and serves on the board of the Commonwealth Climate and Law Initiative (CCLI), which is examining the legal basis for directors and trustees to consider, manage, and report on climate-related risk, and the circumstances in which they may be liable for failing to do so.
-He established and is the Faculty Chair of the Public and Third Sector Academy for Sustainable Finance at the University of Oxford, a global centre of learning on sustainable finance for the public and third sectors.
+He established and is the Faculty Chair of the Public and Third Sector Academy for Sustainable Finance (P3SA) at the University of Oxford, a global centre of learning on sustainable finance for the public and third sectors.
 Ben is also a Co-Director for the Leverhulme Centre for Nature Recovery where he leads its work on finance.

 Ben teaches and supervises a wide range of students at the University of Oxford and beyond.
 In addition to supervising Ph.D./D.Phil. students, he established and leads B.A., M.Sc., and M.Phil. options and electives on finance and sustainability.
-He is an experienced lecturer and tutor and has created and course directs a number of executive education courses at Oxford each year, including: the Sustainable Finance Foundation Course, an introduction to sustainable finance for current and future leaders, and the Climate-related Financial Risk Course, to equip participants with the very latest knowledge, as well as the expertise, networks, and confidence to design and implement practices for measuring and managing climate-related risks.
-Ben also co-hosts a regular roundtable breakfast meeting in the City of London on sustainable finance with the Centre for the Study of Finance Innovation (CSFI).
-The ‘Sustainable Finance for Breakfast’ series brings together a wide range of practitioners to discuss and debate the latest developments in sustainable finance.
+He is an experienced lecturer and tutor and has created and course directs a number of executive education courses at Oxford each year, including the Sustainable Finance Executive Programme.
 He contributes to training and capacity building across different finance professions internationally, including as the Academic Advisor to the CFA UK Certificate in Climate and Investing and as lead author of the Global Association of Risk Professional’s Sustainability and Climate Risk Certificate textbook.
-He serves on CSFI’s Governing Council and has also served as an Academic Associate at the Chartered Banker Institute and on the Institute and Faculty of Actuaries’ ESG Investment Working Party.
+He has previously served as an Academic Associate at the Chartered Banker Institute and on the Institute and Faculty of Actuaries’ ESG Investment Working Party.
 He serves on the judging panel for the annual Banque de France Prize for Young Researchers in Green Finance and has done so since its creation in 2018.